R v Bournewood Community and Mental Health NHS Trust: Appeals

+In September 1997, HL, via his cousin and next friend, applied to the High Court for leave to apply for a judicial review of his admission to hospital, a writ of habeas corpus, and compensatory damages for false imprisonment.
+The High Court refused the application, finding that HL had not been detained in hospital but rather had been admitted informally, and that the common law doctrine of necessity had been satisfied.

+In October 1997, the Court of Appeal indicated however that they were likely to decide the case in HL's favour, and he was subsequently detained under section 3 of the Mental Health Act on 31st October 1997, eventually being discharged on 12 December that year, after treating psychiatrists decided that he no longer required assessment or treatment in hospital.

-In the High Court the judge considered whether HL had been unlawfully detained under the common law.
-He reasoned that 'there will be no restraint of the applicant until he has attempted to leave and the respondent, by its agent, has done something to prevent this'.
-The Court of Appeal, however, held that the actions of the Trust had been based on a false premise that they were 'entitled to treat L as an in-patient without his consent as long as he did not dissent'.
+On 2 December 1997, the Court of Appeal issued their ruling, holding that the actions of the Trust had been based on a false premise that they were "entitled to treat L as an in-patient without his consent as long as he did not dissent."
+On the question of whether the applicant was “detained”, the Court of Appeal noted that this was a question of objective fact which did not depend on the presence or absence of consent.
+The Court considered that a person was detained in law if those who had control over the premises in which he was situated intended that he should not be permitted to leave and had the ability to prevent him doing so.
 The court held that HL should have been detained under the Mental Health Act 1983, as the common law only provided for situations not already encompassed by statute.
 The Court also commented that a troubling feature of the appeal was that the respondent Trust was not alone in misinterpreting the Act, and potentially the judgement could apply to many patients informally detained like HL.
-They stated that the practice of informal detention in cases like HL could not justify disregarding the Act, especially in light of this bypassing its safeguards to detained patients.
+They stated that the practice of informal detention in cases like HL could not justify disregarding the Mental Health Act, especially in light of this bypassing its safeguards to detained patients.